 Requirements for the boundary adjustment plan are set out in section 18 and Schedule 1 Community Land Development Act 2021 and section 15 Community Land Development Regulation 2021.

-The adjustment must be, in the opinion of the Registrar General, of a minor nature.
+The adjustment must be, in the opinion of the Registrar General, a minor adjustment.
 The plan when lodged must be accompanied by a report from a registered land surveyor which contains details of the reason for the adjustment.
 In considering the boundary adjustment the Registrar General may take into account:

-- The location, size and topography of the development.
+- the location, size and topography of the development.

-- Whether it will necessitate a re-allocation of the unit entitlement.
+- whether it will necessitate a re-allocation of the unit entitlement.

-- All information that the surveyors report contains.
+- all information that the surveyors report contains.